msaniyar/CodeChallange/README.md

 Before running FileWatcherService should be selected as Startup Project.

-Alternativly project can be run via dotnet commands.
+Alternatively project can be run via dotnet commands.
 Go To Solution Folder

 #### dotnet build